sabre-io/sabre.io/source/dav/building-a-carddav-client.md

 1. Go through all the properties of a vCard
 2. Map the properties you support to a local data model
-3. Keep the properties you don't support separately.
+3. Store all the properties that are not supported by the local data model in a separate place.

 Then when the vCard is uploaded again with `PUT`, the 'unknown' properties are stitched back in.